Nightshade Plant Family

 The Solanaceae or the Nightshade Family includes many of my favorite veggies.
 Some people are allergic to some of the members of this family.
 Thankfully, I am not.

-Drum roll please. . . now presenting some of the nightshade family members:
+Here are some of the nightshade family members:

 Jalapeno Peppers

-Fruit: Goji Berries, gooseberries, ground cherries and pineapple tomatillos
+Fruit: goji berries, gooseberries, ground cherries and pineapple tomatillos

-Flowers: Petunias
+Flowers: petunias

 Similarities: The veggies in this family are warm season lovers and self pollinating.
 Each flower has a male and female part which pollinates easily via wind or bees.
 There are quite a few pests that love this family so you need to keep an eye on these veggie plants!
+The veggie flowers have five petals that form a star shape.

 Differences: While potatoes grow underground, the remaining veggie members grow above ground.
 Tomatillos and ground cherries have husks but the other members do not.
 While potatoes have the same type of flowers, they are not needed to produce the tubers – the flowers are just a bonus!
 While peppers, tomatoes, eggplants grow like bushes, tomatoes are also available in a pole version which is great for vertical gardening.
 While tomatillo plants grow in a bush form, they need a lot of support to they don’t flop all over the ground.